esBeee/kazus/README.md

 Can be called with an arbitrary amount of arguments without raising an exception.
 It doesn't make sense to call it without arguments, though.
 It'll log a warning in this case.

-If there's only one argument given, it will be interpreted as an object to be inspected and logged at level :debug.
+If there's only one argument given, it will be interpreted as the incident description if it's a string or else as an object to be inspected.
+The log level will be set to `debug` in this case.

-Else if the first argument is a valid log level, which is one of
+Else, if the first argument is a valid log level, which is one of

   * 0, 1, 2, 3, 4 or 5